Sedation Options

 4. Less discomfort after treatment.

-IV Conscious Sedation
+MODERATE CONSCIOUS IV Sedation

 Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
 Your treatment can be completed for you under intravenous sedation, if you so desire.
 Intravenous sedation or “IV sedation” (twilight sedation) is designed to better enable you undergo your dental procedures while you are very relaxed.
 It will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.